honeycombio/workshop-advanced-instrumentation/06-multi-span-attributes/README.md

 # Java

-The Honeycomb Beestro Agent, can be used in place of the OpenTelemetry Agent.
+The Honeycomb Distribution Agent, can be used in place of the OpenTelemetry Agent.
 Using this agent, enables Baggage items to be exported.
 In order to add a new attribute to the existing and all descendent spans the following code can be used:
 ```java
 public static void addMultiSpanAttribute(String key, String value) {